korginc/logue-sdk/README.md

 ### Building Projects

-**Note: Make sure git submodules are initialized and updated.**
+ 1. Clone this repository and make sure submodules are initialized and updated.

-**Note: Make sure the necessary toolchain is properly installed.
-Refer to [tools/](tools/) for installation instructions.**
+ 2. Make sure the necessary toolchain is properly installed. **Refer to [tools/](../../tools/) for installation instructions.**

- 1. move into a project directory.
+ 3. move into a project directory.
- 2. type `make` to build the project.
+ 4. type `make` to build the project.

 ```
 $ make